jonathangranskog/Presto/README.md

 A new scene is created by adding in all the necessary prefabs, scripts and connections to a new unity scene.
 The steps that need to be taken are:

 * Bring in the geometry that will be used for the scene
-* Add a SteamVR Camera from the SteamVR Plugin and add "SteamVR Controller Actions", "SteamVR_TrackedController" and "SceneActionManager" scripts to each controller (Controller(left) and Controller(right))
+* Add a SteamVR Camera from the SteamVR Plugin and add "SteamVR Controller Actions", "SteamVR_TrackedController" and "SceneActionManager" scripts to each controller (Controller(left) and Controller(right)).
+If you want to build for another device, replace the SteamVR Camera with another Camera system and create a ControllerActions script that will send the correct messages to the SceneActionManager.
+Look at "SteamVR Controller Actions" to see how.
 * Place some amount of PageScreen prefabs in the environment.
 These will be used to place slides onto.
 Remember to rotate them such that the Z-axis points away from the Camera.
 * Add a PageManager and a PDFConverter to the scene.
 The PageManager needs a reference to the PDFConverter object and the PDFConverter needs a reference to the PageManager object.
 In addition, increase the size of the Screens parameter on the PageManager script and reference your PageScreen scripts
 * To get the UI working, Menu and Timer prefabs need to be brought in.
 The Menu also needs a reference to the PageManager